![]() |

 Helper functions for visualization of trained model outputs

-def plot_predictions_credit(input_df,
+def plot_predictions_credit(

 x_col,